LoopKit/LoopCaregiver/fastlane/testflight.md

 This error indicates indicates your Apple Certificate is missing.
 To resolve:

 1. Delete the Github Match-Secrets repository.
 1. [Validate repository secrets](#validate-repository-secrets).
-This will create the Match-secrets repository.
+This will create the Match-Secrets repository.
 1. [Add Identifiers for LoopCaregiver App](#add-identifiers-for-loopcaregiver-app)
 1. [Create Building Certificates](#create-building-certificates)
 1. [Build LoopCaregiver](#build-loopcaregiver)